GermanEngineering/UnifyPictureNames/README.md

 ![Unify Picture Names](https://trustmeimanengineer.de/wp-content/uploads/2018/05/UnifyPictureNames.png)

 ## Function:
-The program will go through all pictures in the specified input folder, including subfolders.
+The program will go through all pictures in the specified input folder, including subfolders.<br>
-Only .jpg, .jpeg and .png files will be processed, while all others will be copied without any change.
+Only .jpg, .jpeg and .png files will be processed, while all others will be copied without any change.<br>
-Next, the program will try to get the capture date from the image exif data.
+Next, the program will try to get the capture date from the image exif data.<br>
-Every image containing this information will then be renamed according to the following pattern: YYYYMMDD_hhmmss The renamed images will be saved into the specified output folder.
+Every image containing this information will then be renamed according to the following pattern: YYYYMMDD_hhmmss<br>
+The renamed images will be saved into the specified output folder.

 This will allow you to save or present pictures from different camera vendors in a chronological order.